Mirdidingkingathi Juwarnda Sally Gabori (c.1924 - 2015)

 The incomparable Mirdidingkingathi Juwarnda Sally Gabori (c.1924 - 2015) was a distinguished senior Kaiadilit woman and a contemporary artist of considerable sophistication whose short yet incredible career left an astonishing cultural legacy.

-Gabori first began to paint in 2005, at the esteemed age of 81, and was immediately recognised as an artist of breath-taking instinct, unabashed passion and drive.
+Gabori first began to paint in 2005, around the age of eighty, and was immediately recognised as an artist of breath-taking instinct, unabashed passion and drive.
 Her signature expressive brushstrokes and vivid use of colour brilliantly portray places on Bentinck Island of deep personal significance to the artist including Dibirdibi, her husband’s Country and the places associated with the Dibirdibi creation story, her father’s Country, Thundi (or Thunduyi), her own Country, Mirdidingki, and the first outstation on Bentinick Island, Nyinyilki.

 Gabori and her family lived on Bentinck Island in accordance with Kaiadilt custom, with minimal interaction or influences from European settlers, until the entire Kaiadilt population migrated to Mornington Island in 1948 following a series of environmental disasters.
 In the 1980s the Kaiadilt people began to re-establish themselves on their ancestral lands on Bentinck Island, however the Mornington Island community of Gununa remained the major resource centre for Gabori and her contemporaries.